Bevy-Rust-GPU/bevy-pbr-rust/README.md

 ## Implementation

-Shader def conditionals are implemented using compile-time trait generics, and entrypoint permutations are generated via macro annotations.
+Shader def conditionals are implemented using compile-time trait generics, and entrypoint permutations are generated via `permutate-macro`.

 ## Compatibility